damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 | **Wildcard support** | No | No |
 | **Support EV certificates** | [Upgrading (paid)][start-ssl-ev] | No |

 The information gathered within the table above is available across [StartCom][startssl] website, their [FAQ][startssl-faq] and their [Policy][startssl-policy].

 For additional info on Let's Encrypt, you can read their [Certificate Policy][lets-cp], their [documentation][lets-docs], and this post [Tutorial: Securing your GitLab Pages with TLS and Let's Encrypt][gitlab-post-lets].

 ## StartSSL with GitLab Pages

-Digital certificates are applicable to your [GitLab Pages][pages] project only when you use a **custom domain**, as all standard `https://namespace.gitlab.io` urls are secure by default.
+Digital certificates are applicable to your [GitLab Pages][pages] project only when you se a **custom domain**, as all standard `https://namespace.gitlab.io` urls are secure by default.

 With GitLab Pages we can host our static website, use custom domains (and aliases), and secure our domains with SSL/TLS certificates **for free**.
 Cost zero, no credit card, no hidden fees!
 This is detailed in the tutorial "[Hosting on GitLab.com with GitLab Pages][gitlab-post-pages]".
 Also, you can read the [quick start guide][pages], and the [documentation][pages-doc] for GitLab Pages.

 GitLab Pages supports [PEM] certificates issued by any [CA][wiki-ca], though we need to make sure that the certificate is compatible with [NGINX], the server [where GitLab runs on][gitlab-nginx]. <!-- AXIL is that correct?
 All GitLab instances (GitLab.com and GitLab EE) run on Nginx?  -->

 StartCom certificates are retrievable from their [User Interface (UI)][startssl], where you have access to your own information, certificates requests, expiration dates, etc.

 ### Before getting started